andrewKOwong/mixedconclusions/content/blog/clps/index.md

 ### Design of the `SurveyVars` Class
-I had a piece-meal approach to designing the `SurveyVars` class, whereby I implemented and changed the class as I needed to.
+I had a piecemeal approach to designing the `SurveyVars` class, whereby I implemented and changed the class as needed while working on the data transformations pipeline.
-In retrospective, I think it would have been beneficial to spend a bit more up-front time thinking about and writing down the potential API of the class before I started coding it.
+In retrospect, I think it would have been beneficial to spend a bit more upfront time thinking about and writing down the potential API of the class before I started coding it.
 This would have also allowed me to pursue a test-driven development approach,